-It is our opinion that the 52 units at the subject site will reach a stabilized occupancy of 93.0% within six months following renovations, assuming total displacement of existing tenants.
-This absorption period is based on an average absorption rate of approximately eight units per month.
+Based on our analysis, the 118 units at the subject site will reach a stabilized occupancy of 93.0% within 10 months following renovations, assuming total displacement of existing tenants.
+This absorption period is based on an average absorption rate of approximately 11 units per month and assumes the retention of RA on 110 of 118 units.